wlmn80/Chem_Fetcher/README.md

 # Student Results Fetcher

-A Tkinter GUI tool for automatically retrieving student result data from a Firebase Realtime Database and exporting it to CSV.
+A Tkinter GUI tool for automatically retrieving student result data and exporting it to CSV.

 ## Features